regnarg/bc/text/changedet.md

     entries).
   * Renaming a file updates the last modification time of the parent directory, not the file, for the same reason.

+\noindent
+The term *inode* is actually a little overloaded.
+It can mean at least three related but distinct things:

+  * A purely logical conept that helps us to talk about filesystem structure and behaviour.
+  * A kernel in-memory structure (`struct inode`) that identifies a file object and holds its metadata.
+These structures are kept in memory as a part of the *inode cache* to speed up file access.
+  * An filesystem-specific on-disk structure used to hold file object metadata and usually also information about the location of the file's data blocks on the disk.
+However, some filesystems do not internally have any concept of inodes, especially non-Unix filesystem like FAT.

+Each inode (in all the three senses) has a unique identifier called the **inode number** (*ino* for short).
+In traditional Linux filesystems like `ext2`, the inode number directly corresponds to the physical location of the inode structure (in the third sense) on disk.
+Thus when an inode is deleted, its number may be later reused when another inode occupies the same space.
+That this happens quite commonly can be shown by this simple experiment on an ext2/3/4 filesystem:

+    $ echo "first file" >first
+    $ ls -i
+    12 first
+    $ rm first
+    $ echo "second file" >second
+    $ ls -i
+    12 second

+Both files got inode number 12 despite being completely unrelated.
+In other filesystems (e.g. `btrfs`), the inode number is simply a sequentially assigned identifier and numbers are not reused until necessary (usually never, because inode numbers can be 64-bit so overflow is unlikely).

+#### Filesystem Access Syscalls

+#### Idioms

 ###